DarrenAlex/degenbot/README.txt

 privateKey (string) : use https://iancoleman.io/bip39/ to convert mnemonic into private key address    (string) : your public address

-USTAmount  (integer): amount of UST in your wallet (or willing to deposit) MIMAmount  (integer): MIM amount to borrow (use discord bot or use frontend to get this value)
+minAmount  (integer): Minimum amount of MIM for the bot to trigger leverage   (integer): Leverage of your UST amount (leverage on original collateral deposited, see docs)

 delay      (integer): delay to fetch available MIMs (recommended: ETH block time) maxfee     (integer): max fee paid in ether (NOT GWEI) per txn